Equine dental blog image featuring a horse’s upper corner incisor being examined with gloved hands, titled “Why Galvayne’s Groove Is Letting You Down”

 The Problems with Galvayne’s Groove

 Ask any equine veterinarian how to estimate a horse’s age, and Galvayne’s Groove is bound to come up.
-It’s been printed in guides, scribbled on whiteboards, and passed along as gospel.
+It’s been printed in guides, scribbled on whiteboards, taught at Pony Club and 4H level and passed along as gospel.

 But if you’ve ever relied on it in practice, you’ve likely had that moment where it just doesn’t add up.